harman28/gocardless-pro-ruby/README.md

 - `#request_id`
 - `#errors`

-If a timeout occurs, and the request being made is idempotent, the library will automatically retry the request up to 3 times before giving up and raising an error.
+If a timeout occurs, and the request being made is idempotent, the library will automatically retry the request up to 3 times before giving up and raising a `Faraday::TimeoutError` error.

 ### Using the OAuth API